 - The bill authorizes the annual transfer of millions of dollars from the Oil and Gas Lease Fund to the Environmental Stewardship Fund and Hazardous Sites Cleanup Fund.

-- Drillers’ zone of presumed liability will expand from 1,000 to 2,500 feet.
+- Drillers’ zone of presumed liability expanded from 1,000 to 2,500 feet.
 That means if a water source within this area is contaminated, the assumption will be that drilling messed it up.

 - The Department of Environmental Protection can “enter into contracts” with private well control teams, who would be given limited immunity from civil lawsuits.